This article is a great place to learn about Copyright Infringement for Photographers.

 As we mentioned above, make sure you document everything before taking any action.
 We highly recommend not going on another’s social media page and blasting them or tagging them from your social media and sending a mob.
 This can cause the infringer to become defensive and make any potential negotiations or discussion extremely difficult.

 For the next step – you’re at a crossroads.
+Copyright Infringement can be a hard thing to deal with

 The steps you take to protect your rights depends on what your end goal is.